 Orders are typically used where there will be multiple dockets that will be invoiced together.
 It contains information such as Customer, Purchase Order and Job Number and also allows pre-filling of some of the docket data.

 Orders can be created by the Supplier or the Customer and sent to the other party.
-This article describes the process of a Supplier Creating the Order.
+This article describes the process of a Supplier creating a New Order, Saving & Sending as well as Editing an Order.
 For Customer Created Orders refer to the following article: Customer-Created Orders.

 Orders are typically created from the Desktop interface, but can also be created from the Mobile.

-- Enter the Reference Numbers (your's and your customer's)
+Step 4: Enter the Reference Numbers (yours and your customer's)

 The Docket Template may impact what items can be added to dockets, so it's best to select the docket template before adding items to the order.